jrpool/qai/README.md

 For the production user experience:

 - Visit `https://kilotest.com/qai` for the tutorial page.
-- Visit `https://kilotest.com/qai/comments` for the comment page (with disabled submission).
+- Visit `https://kilotest.com/qai/comments` for the comment page.

 ## Dependencies